stellalo/random_forest_kegg/README.md

 <br/>

-- Since the oob error is too high (~0.75 for testing set), we are going to perform undersampling to balance the data set.
-Once undersampling is completed, perform RF again on the balanced data set:
+- Since the oob error is too high (~0.75 for testing set), we are going to perform under sampling to balance the data set.
+Once under sampling is completed, perform RF again on the balanced data set:

 <br/>